 create optimum schedules for just about any reasonable sized

 scheduling problem.
 There may be quite an opportunity for

-	entrepreneurs to build GA schedulers for specific job scheduling
+entrepreneurs to build genetic algorithm schedulers for specific job scheduling

 environments.
 You can use our example as a model.